VAFA147 Introduction to Glassblowing

 - Instructor evaluation of tool and shop safety practices through observation and quizzes.

-Reference, Resource, or Learning Materials to be used by Students:See course format.
+Reference, Resource, or Learning Materials to be used by Student:See course syllabus.
 Digital technology, slides, guest demonstrations are incorporated by the instructor.
 Ownership of personal blowpipe is required.